 Put all of these statistics together, and you have a picture of a community that loves to share stories, and often, those stories are negative or unflattering.
 How could this impact your business?
 Let’s think about that for a bit.
 If you’re looking for new patients and new clients, and you’re running a series of ads about that, those clients are probably using review sites to find out more about you.
 And chances are, they’re seeing a few reviews that don’t make you look great.

 What You Can Do

-If you're hoping to force review sites like Vitals out of business, forget about it.
-Consumers are accustomed to looking at sites like this when they're in the market for a new health care provider, and should Vitals drop out of the market, others will quickly fill the void.
-Consider this: HIT Consultant suggests that Yelp is the most popular site for online physician reviews, but other named sites included:
+If you’re hoping to force review sites like Vitals out of business, forget about it.
+Consumers are accustomed to looking at sites like this when they’re in the market for a new healthcare provider, and should Vitals drop out of the market, others will quickly fill the void.

 It’s a crowded review field out there, because consumers like to do their homework before signing up for care with a new provider.
 And you can use that to your advantage.